Tips to Reduce ADHD Medication Side Effects in Adults

 Adult ADHD Medication Side Effects

-There are four stimulant medicines that are FDA-approved for adult ADHD: Adderall XR, Focalin XR, Vyvanse, Quillivant XR, and Concerta.
+There are five stimulant medicines that are FDA-approved for adult ADHD: Adderall XR, Focalin XR, Vyvanse, Quillivant XR, and Concerta.
 Ritalin, which is prescribed for children with ADHD, is also used to treat adult ADHD symptoms.
 There’s also one nonstimulant medication, Strattera, approved for adult ADHD.
 But while the drugs are different, they tend to cause a similar set of side effects.

 Trouble sleeping.
 ADHD medications can rev you up and make it hard to fall asleep.
 First, try taking your medication earlier in the day, so it’s worn off well before bedtime.
 If you’re on a long-acting stimulant, you could ask your doctor about a short-acting one – the effects will fade more quickly.
 Caffeine is likely to compound the problem, so limit – or cut out – your intake of coffee, tea, and sodas.
 Finally, practice good “sleep hygiene.”
 That means following calming rituals before bed and removing distractions (like TV sets) from the bedroom.